Sprint buyer's guide: Everything you need to know

 Sprint may be fourth amongst America's top four carriers (AT&T, T-Mobile, Verizon, Sprint), but it's still a big player in the national wireless market, with nearly 60 million subscribers across the country.
 It was the first carrier to offer "truly unlimited" plans for data, which are still a cornerstone of its mobile business.
 Sprint operates a nationwide CDMA network in the 800,1900, and 2500 MHz frequency bands, and even combines the three to provide higher throughput with its "LTE Plus" service on certain devices and plans.

 Sprint offers unlimited talk, text, and data plans that can be configured for individuals or with multiple lines added for families.
-They offer deals on the latest phones, including the Samsung Galaxy S8 and LG G6.
+They offer deals on the latest phones, including the Samsung Galaxy Note 8, Galaxy S8 and LG G6.

 Sprint has a lot to offer, so read on and find a plan that works for you!